ChenMordehai/NLP-IHO/Annotation/English_Instructions.md

 ## Initialize the Doccano Services

-1. In the activated environment, run the following commands in the **first command prompt**:
+1. In the activated environment, run the following commands in the **first anaconda prompt**:

    - Initialize Doccano: